Steveiwonder/DataMasker/README.md

 `name` & `type` are required everything else is optional unless specified

-Most data can be generated perfectly fine just by uses the `Bogus` or `StringFormat` data types.
+Most data can be generated perfectly fine just by using the `Bogus` or `StringFormat` data types.

 ## Min & max
 Only some data types currently use the min/max properties on the column configurations.